- Necessary members of the body.

 - Kept by God.

 1 Samuel 2:9 He will keep the feet of his saints, and the wicked shall be silent in darkness; for by strength shall no man prevail.

-Psalms 116:8 For thou hast delivered my soul from death, mine eyes from tears, and my feet from falling.
+Psalm 116:8 For thou hast delivered my soul from death, mine eyes from tears, and my feet from falling.

 - Established by God.

-Psalms 66:9 Which holdeth our soul in life, and suffereth not our feet to be moved.
+Psalm 66:9 Which holdeth our soul in life, and suffereth not our feet to be moved.

-Psalms 121:3 He will not suffer thy foot to be moved: he that keepeth thee will not slumber.
+Psalm 121:3 He will not suffer thy foot to be moved: he that keepeth thee will not slumber.